Tiny island on Potomac River to host summer concert

 The island is too small to accommodate a crowd, but anyone with a boat is welcome to drop anchor and enjoy the music.
 Immediately after, the concert will continue at Tim’s Rivershore Restaurant at 8 p.m.

-According to band frontman Norman Voss, “As soon as we’re done on the island we’re gonna get in our boats and head over to Tim’s, we’re gonna have a whole nother sound system set up, drums & guitars set up, and we’re gonna get there and start playing again, we’re gonna have another show right away. “
+According to band frontman Norman Voss, “As soon as we’re done on the island we’re gonna get in our boats and head over to Tim’s, we’re gonna have a whole nother sound system set up, drums & guitars set up, and we’re gonna get there and start playing again, we’re gonna have another show right away.”

 The concert will be free to attend.Send news and photos to Potomac Local